 PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 Many presenters lean towards PowerPoint for several good reasons.
-However, most Mac users say they prefer Keynote for reasons you will understand as this article develops.
+However, most Mac users prefer Keynote for reasons you will understand as this article develops.

 We will provide a detailed and unbiased comparison of these presentation tools to help you choose the right option for your presentation.

 Let's give a brief description of these two presentation tools:

 What Is PowerPoint?

 Made by Microsoft, PowerPoint is the most widely used presentation software today.
 It is an essential component of the Microsoft Office Suite and works as a standalone app.

 Microsoft PowerPoint has existed longer than its competitors and is compatible with Windows and Mac computers.
 However, users have to make a payment to use it.